 “For me, watching elephants drinking at a watering hole from a camouflaged underground bunker in Hwange National Park, Zimbabwe, satisfied a lifelong dream to see elephants up close and personal.
 I relished examining their wrinkled trunks, captivating eyelashes and massive ears from a ground-level perspective while observing the hierarchical interactions.
 Embrace the unexpected and savour the myriad exciting African safari encounters that await!”

 Snorkel in the Great Barrier Reef

-If underwater adventures float your boat, then snorkelling in the Great Barrier Reef in Australia is certainly a bucket-list-worthy experience.
-The largest coral reef system in the world, the Great Barrier Reef attracts ocean explorers from all over the world with its warm, clear waters and outstanding aquatic flora and fauna.
-Seeing this world-famous coral reef for yourself is not something you’ll want to pass up, and with 1,400 miles of natural coral to explore, there is plenty to go around.
+If underwater adventures float your boat, then snorkelling in the Great Barrier Reef, the largest coral reef system in the world, in Australia is certainly a bucket-list-worthy experience.
+The Great Barrier Reef attracts ocean explorers from all over the world with its warm, clear waters and outstanding aquatic flora and fauna.
+Seeing this world-class coral reef for yourself is not something you’ll want to pass up, and with 1,400 miles of natural coral to explore, there is plenty to go around.

 Go husky sledding in Norway

 Exploring Norway’s snow-blanketed wilderness is one thing, but marvelling at the ice-white scenery at speed while being pulled along by a pack of huskies is an irreplaceable adventure.

 Full Suitcase travel blogger Jurga told us why husky sledding in Tromso is such a thrilling and unforgettable experience.